Lead Teacher – Parent-Tot

 Administrative Assistant / Associate Teacher – Early Learner

-Kara Chitwood is our school’s Office Manager, assisting the Director with general school operations, enrollment and bookkeeping.
+Kara Chitwood has been our school’s Administrative Assistant since 2016, assisting the Director with general school operations, enrollment and bookkeeping.
 Additionally, she has been a favorite substitute since 2012 and continues to sub in our Preschool and Early Learner classrooms as needed.
 This year, she will jump into the classroom consistently as the Early Learner Associate Teachers on Mondays.

 Kara has taught both prenatal and postnatal yoga, and her students have included quite a few WPELC moms!
 Her interests include going to concerts, practicing yoga, hiking with friends and family, enjoying yummy food and drink with friends, traveling, and attempting to read books for her book club in a timely manner.

 Lead Teacher – Early Learner

-Katie Green is our Lead Teacher for the Early Learner class held on Thursday and Friday (formally Tuesday and Thursday classes).
+Katie Green is our Lead Teacher for the Early Learner class held on Tuesday and Thursday.
 Katie is a former WPELC parent who began teaching at our school in 2017.
 Her teaching career began as an English teacher in Japan.
 Upon returning from that adventure, she realized she loved working with young children and went on to earn her Masters in Early Childhood Education.
 Her experience includes teaching at a few local preschools, Early Childhood Education-Second Grade in DPS, and leading Music Together Classes.